karlhulme/jsonotron/readme.md

 The library can be used to create a single type system that is used from the database (e.g. [Sengi](https://github.com/karlhulme/sengi)) all the way to the API layer.
 You can produce API documentation and you can use it in the browser too.

 When validation fails, you get clear errors about what went wrong, thanks to [Ajv](https://github.com/ajv-validator/ajv).
 There's Ajv libraries to improve that further if you wish.
-Either way you can return it do consumers and they'll know how to fix their code.
+Either way you can return the errors to a consumer and they'll know how to fix their code.

 ## Motivation